A Message from the President

 - Face-to-Face: The class will meet as scheduled, in person, for all or nearly all of the scheduled class periods.

 - Online: Access to class materials, assignments, student-to-student and instructor-to-student interactions, and other learning activities take place online.
 No in-person activity will be required, though it may be optional.

 - Blended (Hybrid): Most materials and some learning activities will be online; some learning activities will occur during the scheduled class times.
 Some portion of what would otherwise have been in-person learning/instruction will take place online.
 Details about when students are required to be physically present will be provided in the class schedule and/or in the course syllabus.

 Hanover College is committed to your success and will provide the assistance you need.
 Here are a few things you should know:

 - Students have the option to request a COVID 19 Remote Learning Adjustment: The COVID-19 pandemic has created new challenges for some of our students.
-Therefore, for Fall Term 2020 only, students may request an “Adjustment to Learning” which will allow for remote online instruction, due to health concerns, travel limitations or other circumstances.
+Therefore, for Winter/Spring 2021, students may request an “Adjustment to Learning” which will allow for remote online instruction, due to health concerns, travel limitations or other circumstances.
 To request an adjustment go here

 - The Gladish Learning Center will be open to assist with tutoring needs in all courses and be offering both in person 1:1 tutoring and student group sessions.
 In addition virtual tutoring will be available.
 To see both in person tutoring availability and virtual availability visit https://learningcenter.hanover.edu/